-Prerequisite: English 30S or Literary English 30S
+Prerequisite: ELA Comprehensive focus 30S or ELA Literary focus 30S

 Students will have the opportunity to explore meaningful and relevant themes presented in literature.
 They can expect to refine their creative writing skills and learn to express main ideas through various forms.
 Students will also begin to learn various formatting guidelines to refine their academic writing skills in preparation for post-secondary studies.
 Literary texts including plays, poetry, novels, and films will be explored with a focus on analysis and critical thinking skills.
 Students will examine and create work with a roughly 30% transactional emphasis, and a roughly 70% literary emphasis.